 “Entry fee?
 You never mentioned an entry fee.”

-“I mentioned there was a prise though, and their can’t be a prize without a fee.”
+“I mentioned there was a price, though, and there can’t be a prize without a fee.”

 “All right, I guess that one is on me.
 What is the fee.”